ceramicnetwork/CEA/README.md

 2. Fill out [this form](https://danny765911.typeform.com/to/AAFtVN).

-Once a steward has confirmed you have completed the previous two steps, they will put your membership application up for vote at the next CEA meeting.
-If a majority vote is reached (by members in attendance), a steward will merge your PR and send you a welcome email containing your invitation to the CEA Call Calendar and Discord.
+Once a steward has confirmed you have completed the previous two steps, they will merge your PR and send you a welcome email containing your invitations to the **CEA Call Calendar** and **Discord**.